Tox-Archive/Tox-blog/source/_posts/gsoc-translations-more.md

 tags:
 ---

-Howdy folks, being the month anniversary of our last post I feel like it's a good time to get you all up to speed with Tox development.
+Howdy folks, I feel like it's a good time to get you all up to speed with Tox development.
 <!-- more -->

 ##GSoC